 Developed countries: cut by 50% or 60% (i.e. cap at 2.5% or 2% of the value of production, from the current 5%) (Par.30) (Unchanged)

 Developing countries with Amber Box commitments: cut two-thirds of the above cuts (from the current 10% of the value of production).
 Totally exempt: if almost all is for “subsistence and resource-poor farmers” or the country is a net food importer.
 (Pars.31–32) (Unchanged)

-Recent new members: no cuts for those who joined very recently and some with low incomes (Saudi Arabia, FYR of Macedonia, Viet Nam; Albania, Armenia, Georgia, Kyrgyz Rep, Moldova).
+Recent new members: no cuts for those who joined very recently and some with low incomes (Saudi Arabia, the former Yugoslav Republic of Macedonia, Viet Nam; Albania, Armenia, Georgia, Kyrgyz Rep, Moldova).
 Others make at least one-third of the standard cut.
 (Par.33) (Unchanged)

 New type.
 (The present Blue Box is essentially Amber Box support but with production limits so that over-production is curbed.)
 The Agriculture Agreement would be amended to add a new type of Blue Box based on payments that do not require production but are based on a fixed amount of production in the past (eg, for US “countercyclical payments”).
 (Par.35) (Unchanged).